*This part covers the period from 1980 (the end of Turnbull’s schooling) until 2000 (when he re-joined the Liberal Party).

 13th October, 1988 – Final Spycatcher judgement in UK.

-November, 1988 – Turnbull becomes a director of AusFlag, an organisation dedicated to changing the Australian flag, by getting rid of the ‘Union Jack’.
+November, 1988 – It is reported that Turnbull has become a director of AusFlag, an organisation dedicated to changing the Australian flag, by getting rid of the ‘Union Jack’.

 Turnbull says he and Dowding had a “warm personal friendship“, and Turnbull later describes Dowding as “a very dear friend”5 who even went on to move to Sydney, just a few doors down from Turnbull, in a house rented off Turnbull.